klameer/intellisolve.co.uk_3/README.md

 Understand business.

 ## Automate Processes
 Is an opportunity to make your processes more efficient.
 Automation can save time and improve the quality of tasks.
-As you can use computer code to carry ou.
+As you can use computer code to carry out repetitive and time sensitive tasks.

 Within the finance function.